Rabbit-Company/Passky-Server/README.md

 3. Database is now ready to be connected with API

 ## API
-1. Copy and paste all .php files to your website hosting provider
+1. Copy and paste all .php files to your website hosting provider (PHP 8.0+ recommended)
 2. Open Database.php file and edit host, database name, username and password
 3. API is now ready to be connected with database